Michael St.Mark

 “This artist is going to be looked back on many years in the future as having held that mirror up to us as a society and accurately reflected what it meant to be early 21st C. British “

-” St. Mark does not create as a reaction to, or to fulfil, a market place; his output originates from a place of real integrity within his own consciousness “
+” St. Mark does not create as a reaction to, or to fulfill a marketplace; his output originates from a place of real integrity within his own consciousness “

 – Art Underground Magazine 2007